TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 34/Exodus 34.21.md

 ---

-Six days thou shalt work, but on the seventh day thou shalt rest: in plowing time and in harvest thou shalt rest.
+"Six days you shall work, but on the seventh day you shall rest: in plowing time and in harvest you shall rest.